wp-plugins/prosperent-suite/trunk/README.txt

 === Prosperent Suite ===
-Contributors: Prosperent Brandon
+Contributors: Prosperent
 Tags: Prosperent, products, search, money, SEO, affiliate, links, ads, product search, store, Prosperent.com, monetize, make money, affiliate marketing, wordpress seo, seo wordpress, search engine optimization, advertising, earn money, easy, revenue, tool, comparison
 Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 3.3.2
+Stable tag: 3.3.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Prosperent's Tools in one plugin help monetize your blog with ease.
+Make Money on Your Blog with a Full Shop, Ads, and Direct-to-Merchant Links from Prosperent.

 == Description ==

-This plugin contains the following Prosperent tools:
+This plugin contains the following tools from Prosperent:

-* **ProsperShop-** Create a store within your blog.
+* **ProsperShop-** Create a shop on your blog filled with products relevant to your site content.
-* **ProsperAds-** Display ads easily inside widgets or in content.
+* **ProsperAds-** Scans your content and creates relevant, dynamic, and responsive ad units to place wherever you want on your site.
-* **Auto-Linker-** Easily link products to the store or a merchant.
+* **Auto-Linker-** Convert any keyword or phrase into an affiliated link to the highest converting, most relevant product.
-* **ProsperInsert-** Display a product within your post or page to easily show visitors products.
-* **ProsperLinks-** Contains a link-optimizer and link-affiliator to easily monetize links already in your blog.
+* **ProsperInsert-** Insert relevant products and deals within your pages and posts..
+* **ContentInsert-** Automatically places products within all posts and pages on your blog.
+* **ProsperLinks-** Any link on your site that leads to a product or merchant will automatically convert to an affiliate link.

 This suite will give you everything you need to easily start making money with your blog.

 To view a tutorials and a demo of the Prosperent Suite, visit [Prosperent Demo](http://wordpress.prosperentdemo.com/)

-**Look at the screenshots to get a brief overview of the tools and what you can do with them.**

 = Why choose Prosperent? =

-Well these reasons should help you with that question:

 * **We are here for you-** We are always around to answer questions, office guidance and make sure you have everything you need to make a living online.
 * **Traffic optimization-** Our algorithm's are always making sure every click you send us goes to the HIGHEST PAYING and HIGHEST CONVERTING merchant at that moment.